In this text you have a list of best sleeping pads for car camping, all top-notch, top-rated, and reliable tools from renown brands.

 This Coleman Self-Inflating Camping Pad with Pillow is self-inflating and you realize from the name and the picture that it comes with an integrated pillow that inflates separately.
 There is a foam inside, but they do not provide the R-value.
 It should be fine as a 3-season pad.

-In any case, this is a reliable and easy to use camping sleeping pad with an incredible price tag, so these are the reasons for having it here.
-When you see it weight you realize why it is in the car camping group, it weighs 6.4 lb (2.9 kg) so you would not carry it anywhere.
+In any case, this is a reliable and easy-to-use camping sleeping pad with an incredible price tag, so these are the reasons for having it here.
+When you see its weight you realize why it is in the car camping group, it weighs 6.4 lb (2.9 kg) so you would not carry it anywhere.

 As the name suggests, this is a double-wide pad, so it is suitable for couples, for a mother with a child, or simply for a solo use if you have space and want comfort; a more comfortable you will not find.

 But this is also a very thick pad, the number 10 describes its thickness, so you have 10 cm of an open cell PU foam, which is Oekotex 100 certified.

 But this is not all, this pad comes with an impressive R-value of 9.5, so this is an insulated sleeping pad suitable for the most severe conditions.

 They describe it as the closest you can come to sleeping on your home bed, and I am sure this is so.
 This is the ultimate car camping mattress.
 You have vertical sidewalls here and an absolutely level sleeping surface.

 The pad comes packed in a smart-pack sack with a height-adjustable roll-top and with a carrying strap so you can carry it also attached to your shoulder.
 You also have a Mini Pump included.
 The dual valve system is very efficient, and adjustment of the firmness can be achieved by simply tapping on the one-way flap of the inflation valve.

 The thickness is 3.9 inches (9.9 cm) and the weight is 163.3 oz (4.63 kg).